-groundwater-dependent culturally significant area means an area determined by the Minister to be a groundwater-dependent culturally significant area.
+groundwater-dependent culturally significant area means a groundwater-dependent culturally significant area, as determined by the Minister.

 groundwater-dependent ecosystem is an ecosystem that has its species composition and natural ecological processes wholly or partially determined by groundwater.

 groundwater SDL resource unit for groundwater has the same meaning as provided for in section 6.03 of the Basin Plan.